energyquantified/eq-python-client/docs/userguide/terminology.md

 # Terminology and data models

-This page describes commonly used terms used in the API and in the Python client.
+This page describes commonly used terms used in the API and the Python client.

 ## Curve